deekoder/stripe-payment-intents/Friction_log.md

 * Everything ran finally, I got a payment success and I was able to make a charge.
 I could see it on my dashboard.
 I thought the Next Steps section could have used some improvements in recommendations.

 * Could not comprehend the pairing phrase when adding stripe CLI.
 I suppose it's a better log in experience.
 I compare this to heroku CLI and I can see how that required me to do login at the CLI itself.
 I reckon the pairing phrase is simply like a textual QR code to establish session?

 * The right hand side deep links in the documentation was very useful to jump sections in the page.

-## Recommendations
+## General Recommendations
- * The documentation is the UX for API products.
-So obsesss about how the archetype dev uses it.
-As a PM, I would even do a user study to see how they onboard.
-Presenting options is nice but being opinionated is also good.
+ * The documentation is the UX for Payment Intent APIs.
+So improve navigation and present multiple paths to exploring in a streamlined manner (with recommended paths).

  * Help users navigate what APIs they need for what kind of product they are building.
+How would I know that Payment Intent APIs is my first stop?
 Twilio has improved in this regard a great deal.
 They have a logged in experience which clearly helps users navigate its sprawling APIs.
-Some of them overlap.
-They have done clever branding around APIs to help the user pick the right APIs for the right task.
+They have done clever branding around APIs with naming to help the user pick the right APIs for the right task.

  *  Improve Client Side documentation for the onboarding experience could be more self contained inside the onboarding page.
+To explore Payment Intent APIs we don't need too many types of client options.

  *  Notification when payment success from the Stripe Dashboard.
 However this may not be loved by all devs.
 Should validate and then decide if this is a good idea to enable it in test mode while prototyping.

  * A community of developers help each other.
 Establish a store front say via a slack channel to answer questions.

+## Payment Intent API Recommendations
+* Full Application that can run for the user would be helpful.
+* I liked that the intent is created upon load of the checkout page.
+So a handler to get the client_secret immediately.
+* Add expire token and cancel token APIs with corresponding webhooks for these operations,  if not already available (in case i missed this).
+* Allow user to configure settings for advanced usage.
+Eg. Only a single operation with a give token or with retry option.
+Eg. usecase is a fill or kill ordering system in trading context.
+Add capability to auto generate new token say after n amount of retries.
+Make the API behaviour configurable.
+* A language specific SDK should do more than wrap the rest API in that language.
+* Offer a Stripe Enterprise Token Server for enterprise customers.
+It's a server they can throw in and automatically configure, manage, monitor, audit payment intents created for their needs.
+This could be a SAAS service hosted in their cloud.